 I love developing leadership skills and sales organizations whose culture authentically connects with the motivating values of the customer.

 Deep customer loyalty begets the best kind of brand positioning more often than the inverse.
-Loyalty is, in my opinion, a very personal expression of aligned values and is cemented or eroded through person-to-person relationship.
+Loyalty is a very personal expression of aligned values and is cemented or eroded through person-to-person relationship.

-The relationship that his sales rep fosters with his customer can account for perhaps half of the perceived value of the product being purchased by the customer.
+The relationship that their sales rep fosters with their customer can account for perhaps half of the perceived value of the product being purchased by the customer.

 Leadership skills and Relationships